Skip to main content

 Annual · Polygonaceae

 Buckwheat is a fast warm-season cover crop for short rotation gaps, quick soil cover, weed suppression, and pollinator bloom.
 It does not fix nitrogen, decomposes quickly, and should be terminated before mature seed to prevent volunteers.
-Key facts: 30–45 days to maturity, 6+ hours of sun.
+Key facts: 30–45 days to maturity from direct_sow, 6+ hours of sun.
 Not recommended for containers.

 Overview